-On August 1, 2022, the Company's subsidiary, Eve Sub (the "Lender"), entered into a loan agreement (the "Loan Agreement") with EAH, the Company's majority stockholder, in order to efficiently manage the Company's cash reserves at a rate of return that is favorable to the Company.
-Pursuant to the Loan Agreement, the Lender has agreed to lend to EAH an aggregate principal amount of up to \$81,000,000 at an interest rate of 4.89% per annum.
-All unpaid principal advanced under the Loan Agreement, together with any accrued and unpaid interest thereon, shall be due and payable on August 1, 2023, which date may be extended upon mutual written agreement of the Lender and EAH.
-Any outstanding principal amount under the Loan Agreement may be prepaid at any time, in whole or in part, by EAH at its election and without penalty, and the Lender may request full or partial prepayment from EAH of any outstanding principal amount under the Loan Agreement at any time.
-In accordance with the Company's Related Person Transactions Policy, on July 22, 2022, the Loan Agreement was unanimously approved by the Company's independent directors.
+Related Party Loan On August 1, 2022, the Company entered into a loan agreement (the "Loan Agreement") with EAH, a wholly owned U.S. subsidiary of Embraer, in order to efficiently manage the Company's cash at a rate of return that is favorable to the Company for an initial term of 12 months.
+On August 1, 2023, Eve and EAH agreed to amend the Loan Agreement ("Amended Loan Agreement") to extend the term an additional 12 months to August 1, 2024 and increase the fixed interest rate to 5.97% per annum.
+The aggregate principal amount is still up to \$81 million.
+All accrued interest prior to the amendment was paid.
+The date may be extended upon mutual written agreement by the Company and Embraer.
+Any outstanding principal amount under the Loan Agreement may be prepaid at any time, in whole or in part, by EAH at its election and without penalty.
+The Company may request full or partial prepayment of any outstanding principal amount under the Loan Agreement at any time.
+Interest income is recognized using the simple interest method.
+No credit losses were recognized related to the loan during 2023 and 2022.